-Everything you need to know about the longest section of your CV
+Everything you need to know about this crucial part of your CV

-When you're writing a CV, most space will be dedicated to your professional experience.
-But how is that defined, why is it important, what should you include, how should you present it, and what should you avoid?
-Read on to find out how to write a compelling Professional Experience section for your CV.
+When you're writing a CV, it's likely that you'll dedicate most space to your work experience.
+After all, that's the main message of the document!
+But why is it important, what should you include, and how should you present it?
+There's a lot to consider, so read on to find out how to write your professional experience on your CV – and importantly, what to avoid.

 What is professional experience?

-What is considered professional experience exactly?
-For the purposes of a CV, you can include any experience that has enabled you to acquire professional skills.
+What exactly is considered professional experience?
+For the purposes of a CV, you can include any experience that has enabled you to acquire work-related skills.
 If you've been employed for years, you'll probably have several jobs that you can include in this section.
 But for those just starting out in their careers, it may be necessary to add unpaid work, work experience, and internships to show that you have the skills, attitude, and experience necessary to thrive in a new role.

 Why is professional experience important on a CV?

-Work experience is key on a CV because it enables employers to understand what you've done, where your skills lie, what industry experience you have, and whether you're likely to be a good fit for their role.
-After all, if you've excelled in similar roles, or demonstrated in-demand skills, then you're more likely to succeed than someone who hasn't.
+Work experience is key on a CV because it enables employers to understand what you've done, where your skills lie, and whether you're likely to be a good fit for their role.
+After all, if you've excelled in similar roles, or demonstrated some in-demand skills, then you're more likely to succeed than someone who hasn't.

 Therefore, when you list professional experience on your CV, it's vital that you align your experience with the requirements of the vacancy and show how you've excelled, so that it's immediately obvious that you're the right person for the job.